Criticism of Israel: Critics of Israel who have been accused of antisemitism

 Critics of Israel who have been accused of antisemitism and have denied the allegation include Ralph Nader, John Mearsheimer, Cindy Sheehan, Jenny Tonge, Ken Livingstone, Desmond Tutu, and Helen Thomas.

 Professor J. Lorand Matory is a vocal critic of Israel who supports disinvestment from Israel.
-Larry Summers, president of Harvard, called efforts by Matory and others to divest from Israel "anti-Semitic in effect, if not intent."
+Larry Summers, president of Harvard, called efforts by Matory and others to divest from Israel "antisemitic in effect, if not intent."
 According to Matory, "the knee jerk accusation that targeted criticism of Israel singles out Israel is as absurd as stating that the anti-apartheid movement was singling out South Africa."

-Professor Noam Chomsky argues that Israel's foreign minister Abba Eban equated anti-Zionism with anti-Semitism in an effort to "exploit anti-racist sentiment for political ends", citing statement Eban made in 1973: "One of the chief tasks of any dialogue with the Gentile world is to prove that the distinction between anti-Semitism and anti-Zionism is not a distinction at all."
+Professor Noam Chomsky argues that Israel's foreign minister Abba Eban equated anti-Zionism with antisemitism in an effort to "exploit anti-racist sentiment for political ends", citing statement Eban made in 1973: "One of the chief tasks of any dialogue with the Gentile world is to prove that the distinction between anti-Semitism and anti-Zionism is not a distinction at all."
 Commenting on Eban's statement, Chomsky replied: "That is a convenient stand.
 It cuts off a mere 100 percent of critical comment!"
-In 2002, Chomsky wrote that this equation of anti-Zionism with anti-Semitism was being extended to criticism of Israeli policies, not just criticism of Zionism.
-Chomsky also wrote that, when the critics of Israel are Jewish, the accusations of anti-Semitism involve descriptions of self-hatred.
-In 2004, Chomsky said "If you identify the country, the people, the culture with the rulers, accept the totalitarian doctrine, then yeah, it's anti-Semitic to criticize the Israeli policy, and anti-American to criticize the American policy, and it was anti-Soviet when the dissidents criticized Russian policy.
+In 2002, Chomsky wrote that this equation of anti-Zionism with antisemitism was being extended to criticism of Israeli policies, not just criticism of Zionism.
+Chomsky also wrote that, when the critics of Israel are Jewish, the accusations of antisemitism involve descriptions of self-hatred.
+In 2004, Chomsky said "If you identify the country, the people, the culture with the rulers, accept the totalitarian doctrine, then yeah, it's antisemitic to criticize the Israeli policy, and anti-American to criticize the American policy, and it was anti-Soviet when the dissidents criticized Russian policy.
 You have to accept deeply totalitarian assumptions not to laugh at this."
 However, Oliver Kamm contends that Chomsky inaccurately interpreted Eban's comments.

-Musician Roger Waters is a critic of Israel's treatment of Palestinians, and was accused by the ADL of using anti-Semitic imagery in one of his recent musical productions.
-Waters responded by stating that the ADL regularly portrays critics of Israel as anti-Semitic, and that "it is a screen they [the ADL] hide behind".
+Musician Roger Waters is a critic of Israel's treatment of Palestinians and was accused by the ADL of using antisemitic imagery in one of his recent musical productions.
+Waters responded by stating that the ADL regularly portrays critics of Israel as antisemitic, and that "it is a screen they [the ADL] hide behind".